leon-domingo/find-earliest-sunrise/README.md

 $ npm start
 ```

-In the case you're executing the script a couple of options are at your disposal:
+In the case you're executing the script, you'll have a few options are at your disposal:

  - **-p, --points <number>** Number of points (equivalent to the environment variable *NUMBER_OF_POINTS*)
  - **-r, --concurrent-requests <number>** Number of concurrent tasks (equivalent to the environment variable *MAX_CONCURRENT_FETCH*)
+ - **-d, --date** The day for the sunrise/sunset information you want to request in YYYY-MM-DD format.

 *Both options have prevalence over the corresponding environment variables.
 The prevalence is actually __command line arguments__, __environment variables__, __default values__, in this order.*